rspamd/rspamd.com/doc/quickstart.md

     module { .include "..."; }

-Hence, you don't need to repeat `module { ... }` inside the included file.
+Hence, you don't need to repeat `module { ... }` inside the included file!
+Rspamd will issue an error in this case: `nested section: module { module { ... } }, it is likely a configuration error`.

 In addition to equivalents to files in `/etc/rspamd/modules.d` the following includes are referenced in the stock configuration (both of `local.d`/`override.d`):